-The bulk of the CCR byproduct is being beneficially re-used for landfill closure activities at the Karn Landfill, which is not a CCR unit.
-The on-site licensed Weadock landfill also accepts the CCR waste from Karn 1 and 2.
+The bulk of the CCR byproduct is being beneficially reused in the Weadock Landfill to stabilize low areas and begin to reach closure grades.
+Additionally, some of the CCR byproduct generated will still be used to finish landfill closure activities in 2019 at the Karn Landfill, which is not a CCR unit.
 The conditioned byproduct is placed in the landfill cell by dumper truck and further wetted as required to minimize dusting during spreading by bulldozer.
 The conditioned ash piles are to be flattened and compacted as they are deposited, utilizing water as necessary.
 An excavator may also be used for shaping the piles/slopes.
 All dumping, dozing, and excavating activities are visually monitored for emissions.
 Mitigation activities are implemented or operations are suspended if there are visible emissions.
 The following operational controls may be utilized for ash placement and storage.

-- Condition the ash surface by compaction, moisture, chemical dust suppressants, coarse cover material, vegetation or other capping materials to prevent wind erosion. - Reduce wind in the work area to reduce potential for wind transport, including utilizing the protective berm concept, existing dikes, planned lifts, and temporary wind screens, where applicable, to reduce wind velocities and manage fugitive dust. - Develop the site according to the sequence outlined in the fill progression plan - A tank truck with equipment to apply water uniformly will be available on site at all times - Ash spreading and compaction will be accelerated under conditions conducive to dust formation to reduce exposure time. - Ash excavation, loading, unloading and placement will be suspended when the local weather forecast or current conditions indicate that such activities cannot be conducted in a controlled manner.
+- Condition the ash surface by compaction, moisture, chemical dust suppressants, coarse cover material, vegetation, or other capping materials to prevent wind erosion. - Reduce wind in the work area to reduce potential for wind transport, including utilizing the protective berm concept, existing dikes, planned lifts, and temporary wind screens, where applicable, to reduce wind velocities and manage fugitive dust. - Develop the site according to the sequence outlined in the fill progression plan - A tank truck with equipment to apply water uniformly will be available on site at all times - Ash spreading and compaction will be accelerated under conditions conducive to dust formation to reduce exposure time. - Ash excavation, loading, unloading and placement will be suspended when the local weather forecast or current conditions indicate that such activities cannot be conducted in a controlled manner.